pnp/sp-dev-fx-property-controls/docs/documentation/docs/controls/PropertyFieldEnterpriseTermPicker.md

-# PropertyFieldTermPicker control
+# PropertyFieldEnterpriseTermPicker control

 This control generates a term picker that can be used in the property pane of your SharePoint Framework web parts.

-> **Disclaimer**: This control makes use of the `ProcessQuery` API end-points to retrieve the managed metadata information.
-This will get changed once the APIs for managing managed metadata will become available.
+> **Disclaimer**: This control makes use of the `@pnp/sp-taxonomy` module to retrieve the managed metadata information.
+It leads to increase of the bundle/package size if the control is being used.
+Use the control for "enterprise" scenarios (large term stores with lots of objects) or if you need to request labels for terms.

 **Empty term picker**